What does a Geriatric Psychologist do?

 A geriatric psychologist may work one-on-one with a patient or provide counseling to a group of people.
 Indeed, these professionals are frequently found working in group care facilities such as nursing homes.
 Some collaborate with family members and caregivers to develop strategies for patients to maintain a sense of purpose and vitality.

 Geriatric care psychologists have written books and other written materials to help society better understand the aging process.
 In some parts of the world, the elderly are frequently depicted as helpless or useless.
-These harmful stereotypes contribute to the fear and depression that some people experience as they age, but many geriatric care experts work to dispel these myths promoting healthy aging strategies and emphasizing the value of elderly citizens in society.
+These harmful stereotypes contribute to the fear and depression that some people experience as they age, but many geriatric care experts work to dispel these myths by promoting healthy aging strategies and emphasizing the value of elderly citizens in society.

 Medical doctors who specialize in geriatric psychiatry may collaborate with a geriatric psychologist.
 A geriatric psychiatrist is better suited to provide mental health care if a patient’s mental health requires prescription drug treatment or other medical therapies, as these professionals are trained in psychology as well as medicine.
 Individuals specializing in geriatric psychology are not trained in medical procedures or geriatric medicine in general, so in severe cases of depression or another mental illness, a psychiatrist may be more heavily relied upon for medical treatment.